mfussenegger/nvim-jdtls/README.md

 2. Eclipse.jdt.ls can't compile your project or it cannot load your project and resolve the class paths.

+- Run `:JdtCompile` for incremental compilation or `:JdtCompile true` for full compilation.
+If there are any errors in the project, it will open the quickfix list with the errors.

 - Check the log files (`:lua print(vim.fn.stdpath('data'))` lists the path, there should be a `lsp.log`)
 - If there is nothing, try changing the log level.
 See `:help vim.lsp.set_log_level()`